equill/netdescribe/README.md

             - ifPhysAddress    # E.g. MAC address for an 802.x interface
     - ifIfaceAddrMap      # Mapping of addresses to interface indices
         - interface index (relative to ifTable)
-            - list of dicts:
+            - list of ipaddress objects, of type IPv4Interface or IPv6Interface
-                - address = IP address for interface
-                - netmask = netmask for interface address
+    - ifStackTable      # Contents of the ifStackTable SNMP table.
-    # The following entries will be None if ifStackTable is not implemented on the target device.
+                        # Returned as None if ifStackTable is not implemented on the target,
-    # They're explicitly set this way to make it simpler for client code to test for them.
-    - ifStackTable      # Contents of the ifStackTable SNMP table
+                        # e.g. on Linux.
 ```